Hunting with a firearm in Massachusetts

 • No firearms license needed for non-residents to carry a firearm on their person while in a vehicle lawfully traveling through Massachusetts, provided the firearm remains in the vehicle and is stored unloaded in a secure container.

-• Non-resident minors (12–14) do not need a hunting license or firearms license to hunt with a duly licensed adult.
+• Non-resident minors (12–14) do not need a hunting license or firearms license to hunt when accompanied by a duly licensed adult.

 Non-citizens